jupyter/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 ## ==, ===

-Javascript test for equality is done with triple equal, not double equal, double equal will try to cast both memebers before doing a "smart" comparison, leading to sometime unexpected behavior:
+Javascript test for equality is done with triple equal, not double equal.
+Double equal will try to cast both members before doing a "smart" comparison, leading to some unexpected behaviour:

 ```javascript
 > '0' == 0